dvolk/ada2025/README.md

 Your Ada2025 app should now be up and running at http://localhost:5000.

 The randomized admin password is printed on the console on first startup.
-Note that when using docker-compose you may need to run the following command in order to view this information:
+Note that when using docker-compose, you may need to run the following command in order to view this information:

 ```bash
 sudo docker-compose logs app